p-sto/presentations/python_under_the_hood_2020_v2.md

 2. `==` operator by default uses `is` or throws `NotImplemented`,
 if exception is thrown, it checks for `not equal`.
  [click](https://docs.python.org/3/reference/datamodel.html#object.__eq__)
-3. `hash` is a fine grained function returning unique value based on input.
+3. `hash` is a alias to object's `__hash__` method, bu default it's a fine grained function returning unique value based on input.
+But it can overriden to some custom implementation.
 Small changes in input values produces big change in input.
 Good hash functions provide small probability of collisions.